facundorosonovich/blockchain-challenge/README.md

 ## Description

-FRIDAY is The Fork new web automation testing framework that will replace the well-known JARVIS project.
-It will cover TFM3 and WNG tests.
-It is being developed by the QA team using Java, Gradle, Selenium and Zalenium.
+BLOCKCHAIN-CHALLENGE is an e2e demo framework.
+It was developed using Java, Gradle, and Selenium.

 ## Quickstart